 Public sector down, with a possible rebound in the autumn

 After rising at the beginning of the year, the trade intensity of the public sector followed a trend similar to the average trend in Belgium.
 It increased nicely up to April, fell in May and stabilised in June.
 The factor that can change this similar trend is the corona virus.
 Corona infections in Europe have increased in recent weeks and it is possible that the government will launch new vaccination campaigns in the autumn.
 This would have an impact on trade, with the public sector seeing a rising curve.

 Construction holds up despite inflation

 The construction sector also did not escape the general trend of declining trade intensity, but experienced a smaller decline than some other sectors in May.
 Based on the National Bank survey the construction industry is worried about the future.
 Unbridled inflation may affect property purchases, which could result in the index falling in the near future.
 That will depend on the Belgians and their intention to invest in housing, as they have done in recent years.
 Rising interest rates could play a negative role for the sector.

-Joris Peeters, Chief Data Scientist & Strategic Consultant at Altares Dun & Bradstreet: "This decline in trade comes as no surprise to us.
+Joris Peeters, chief data scientist at Altares Dun & Bradstreet: "This decline in trade comes as no surprise to us.
 The political and economic institutions are concerned about inflation.
 According to Statbel inflation rose from 8.97% to 9.65% in June.
 This is the highest level since October 1982, when inflation in Belgium was 9.84%.
 This high inflation has negative consequences for households, who lose purchasing power, and thus for the economy in general.
 The authorities are therefore taking measures, such as raising interest rates, to calm economic activity and return to more manageable inflation rates."